How to use Radical.Tools

 When you launch the app for the first time you'll see the Welcome screen.

-Choose a metamodel (C4 is the default), optionally load the sample Fintech Banking Platform
+optionally load the sample Fintech Banking Platform

 model, or import an existing .json file.
 The app opens into Designer mode